Idanthyrsus/learningToCode/README.md

 ### About Me:

-- :telescope: I’m learning C++ and Swift and would like to build applications, and develop games.
+- :telescope: I’m learning C++ and Swift and would like to build applications and develop games.

 - :seedling: Exploring iOS developement.